Burning of Cork

-The burning of Cork (Dó Chorcaí) by British forces took place on the night of 11–12 December 1920, during the Irish War of Independence.
+The burning of Cork (Dó Chorcaí) by British forces took place during the Irish War of Independence on the night of 11–12 December 1920.
 It followed an Irish Republican Army (IRA) ambush of a British Auxiliary patrol in the city, which wounded twelve Auxiliaries, one fatally.
 In retaliation, the Auxiliaries, Black and Tans and British soldiers burned homes near the ambush site, before looting and burning numerous buildings in the centre of Cork, Ireland's third-biggest city.
 Many Irish civilians reported being beaten, shot at, and robbed by British forces.
 Firefighters testified that British forces hindered their attempts to tackle the blazes by intimidation, cutting their hoses and shooting at them.
 Two unarmed IRA volunteers were also shot dead at their home in the north of the city.

 More than 40 business premises, 300 residential properties, the City Hall and Carnegie Library were destroyed by fires, many of which were started by incendiary bombs.
-The economic damage was estimated at over £3 million (equivalent to €155 million in 2019), while 2,000 were left jobless and many more became homeless.
+The economic damage was estimated at over £3 million (equivalent to approximately €150 million in 2021), while 2,000 were left jobless and many more became homeless.

-British forces carried out many similar reprisals on Irish civilians during the war, notably the Sack of Balbriggan three months before, but the burning of Cork was one of the most substantial.
+British forces carried out many similar reprisals on Irish civilians during the war, notably the Sack of Balbriggan three months before and the burning of Knockcroghery six months later, but the burning of Cork was one of the most substantial.
 The British government at first denied that its forces had started the fires, and only agreed to hold a military inquiry.
 This concluded that a company of Auxiliaries were responsible, but the government refused to publish the report at the time.
 No one was held accountable for the burning.